OSGP/Documentation/Domains/Smartlighting/LightSchedules.md

 Evening lights is a name used for lights that are switched on a short period in the evening hours of a day to illuminate a period after or around dusk.<br>
+This is similar to the [morning lights](#morning-lights), but in the evening instead of the morning, and the fixed time moment comes (normally) after the switch action around sunset.

 The evening lights are switched by a pair of schedule entries:
 - one entry switching on at [astronomical sunset time](#astronomical-time) with [optional offset](#astronomical-offsets) or [light sensor trigger](#astronomical-time-with-sensor).